EFulmer/EFulmer.github.io/_posts/2016-07-31-why-im-focusing-on-python.markdown

 **Friendly community.** At least in New York City, there is a very large and friendly community of Python users.

-The [http://www.meetup.com/learn-python-nyc/](Learn Python NYC) has three informal events every week where anyone can come in, work on something, or ask questions.
+The [Learn Python NYC](http://www.meetup.com/learn-python-nyc/) Meetup has three informal events every week where anyone can come in, work on something, or ask questions.
 It's a very welcoming community, and I've learned a lot just by going regularly and listening to people talk about their own work or just different parts of Python or the big libraries like Flask and Numpy.

 Since Python's becoming one of the most popular programming languages worldwide, I'm sure that the Python community is strong in most other cities out there.
-And if there isn't one in your city, my understanding is that [https://www.python.org/psf/](the PSF) offers grants and resources to promote Python all around the world.
+And if there isn't one in your city, my understanding is that [the PSF](https://www.python.org/psf/) offers grants and resources to promote Python all around the world.

 I'm really excited to be focusing on Python!
 One part of this Python focus is going to be moving my personal GitHub pages blog from Jekyll to Pelican.
 I'm also learning Numpy and Pandas.
 It's a cool road to be travelling down.